ZhuravLi/pytorch-CycleGAN/README.md

     |   |   |   :
     |   |   |   └── losses_0010.pt

 All weights after each epoch are saved.
-After that. you may continue you training, using previous weights.
+After that, you may continue your training using previous weights.

 ```python
  python -m train --start_epoch 10 --num_epochs 2 --cuda --n_cpu 2
 ```
 Result images are saved at `./output/training` after each epoch.
-Suggested total number of epoch is 100.

 ## License